inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

 - `.where()` may specify a specific filter and expected value, against which parameters are compared
 - `ids`, `cgroups`, `containers`, `created`, `infra_ids`, `names`, `namespaces`, `networks`, `status` and `labels` are valid parameters for `pods`

+## Examples

+The following examples show how to use this Chef InSpec audit resource.

+  podman.containers.running?.ids.each do |id|
+    describe podman.object(id) do
+      its('State.Health.Status') { should eq 'healthy' }
+    end
+  end
 ## Resource Parameter Examples

 ### containers